JuliaLang/www.julialang.org/blog/_posts/2018-09-04-julia-community-prizes.md

 layout: post
 title:  The Julia Community Prizes, 2018
 author: Avik Sengupta
-snippet: "Congratulations to Tim Besard, Chris Rackauckas, Elliot Saba and Katharine Hyatt"
+snippet: "Congratulations to Tim Besard, Katharine Hyatt, Chris Rackauckas and Elliot Saba"
 ---

 The Julia Community Prizes celebrate the amazing set of scientists, developers and designers who have come together build such a strong and diverse ecosystem for numerical computing.
 Each of the four individuals chosen for the first award in 2018 have made immense contributions to Julia over many years, and all of them have been crucial to Julia's success.